osvetlik/pia2020/semester-project/README.md

 You can either provide an archive containing all the parts (upload to the courseware) or (preferably) a link to a GIT repository of your choice (GitHub, BitBucket, ...).

+### Points

+All the bonus points listed are maximum values and can be reduced in case of incomplete work or other problems.
+You can receive maximum of **50 points** for the whole project.